 - buses: I can guarantee that you'll take a lot of them during your world tour (day, night, short, long...).
 I think the longest bus trip we took was a 24 hours bus ride in Argentina.
 To buy tickets we tend to prefer going directly to the bus stations...
 You'll find some tickets online (depending on the region), but we found these to be always much more expensive

 - trains: this is (most of the time) also a very nice experience!
-We remember in particular our great trips to China where there was always a lot of things going on everywhere. ;) For train, it's usually cheaper to buy the tickets directly at the station rather than online
+We remember in particular our great trips inside China where there was always a lot of things going on everywhere. ;) For train, it's usually cheaper to buy the tickets directly at the station rather than online

 - by boat: We have to admit that we are not experts because Fabienne is seasick (meaning she always finds a good excuse to avoid boats).
 But we have taken them in Indonesia, Sydney, Finland...